hdowens/projeul_sols/README.md

 ## Why do this?
 I knew I was interested in mathematical side of the industry, so after researching for projects for a while I came across project euler.
 I challenged myself to do the first few puzzles, and it went from there.
 It has taught me a lot about python, and mathematical coding.

+## For example, if you look at my later solutions they are much more pythonic and demonstrate the learning curve I have undergone whilst completing these problems

 **q1** - fizzbuzz

 **q2** - sum of even values Fibonacci numbers